matthew-scherf/Only-One/docs/executive_summary.md

 ## Current Status and Timeline

 **Completed:**
-- ✅ Complete axiomatization (8 axioms, 6 theorems)
+-  Complete axiomatization (9 axioms, 6+ theorems)
-- ✅ Isabelle/HOL verification
+-  Full Isabelle/HOL verification (0 failed proofs)
-- ✅ Preliminary paper (~15,000 words)
+-  Preliminary paper (~15,000 words)
+-  Public GitHub repository with all code
+-  Video demonstration of verification

 **In Progress:**
-- 🔄 Expert review from scholars of Indian philosophy and formal logic
+-  Expert review from scholars of Indian philosophy and formal logic
+-  Submission to peer-reviewed journal

+**Timeline:**
+- **Q4 2025:** Journal submission
+- **Q1 2026:** Conference presentations
+- **Q2 2026:** Publish verified formalization

 ---

-## Why This Matters
+## Importance

 For over a millennium, Advaita Vedanta has offered one of humanity's most profound metaphysical visions: that the multiplicity of existence arises from, and resolves into, a single, unconditioned ground—and that this ground is not separate from the knowing subject.